adamrmelnyk/w0bsite/content/about/index.md

 showpagemeta = false
 +++

 Adam is a Canadian software engineer from Edmonton Alberta, residing in Austin Texas.
-Adams hobbies include functional programming, powerlifting, eating copious amounts of greek yogurt, and looking for the perfect breakfast taco.
+Adams hobbies include programming, powerlifting, eating copious amounts of greek yogurt, reading old comic books, and looking for the perfect breakfast taco.